jonathandewitt-dev/make-menu-accessible/readme.md

 QUICK START
 ===
 In its simplest form, this package can be used by just importing the function and running any element through it.
 This process automatically converts the element into an accessible aria menu with keyboard navigation.
 The default settings expect your menu items to have a class of `menuItem` and your submenus to have a class of `submenu`, but these settings may be adjusted to fit your project.
+After running `npm i make-menu-accessible` ...

 ```html
 <nav class="menu">